Best cell phone plans 2025

 The next thing to consider is your phone.
 If you just bought a new one and want to keep using it for a few years, you'll want to make sure it works as well on the new network as it did on the previous one.
 While phones can be unlocked to use on other carriers once they're paid off, you might not get optimal performance on a different set of towers.
 This is also true for phones purchased in other markets such as Europe or India.
 Also, even if your phone supports all the right bands, you still might run into activation issues.

 If you are ready for a new phone and can pay the full cost, you can buy one of the best Android phones unlocked and bring it with you.
 However, if you want to pay for it monthly, you have to plan ahead a bit more.
 You can buy an unlocked phone with payments directly from the manufacturer, such as Samsung, but other options exist as well.
-For example, some credit cards will allow you to spread your payments out interest-free as well.
+For example, some credit cards will let you spread out payments interest-free too.

 Finally, you can buy a phone from the carrier you wish to switch to, but keep in mind that you're on the hook for the full amount if you're paying monthly for it.
 If you lose or break the phone, you'll have to finish paying for it.
 If you are signing up in a carrier store and the salesperson suggests a bundle, be sure to get an itemized invoice with payment durations for each item, so you know exactly what you're paying for.

 If you already have a phone and you know it's unlocked, be sure to check with customer support or use a BYOD (Bring Your Own Device) compatibility checker on the carrier's website to be sure.
-If you're taking a bit of a risk with this, familiarize yourself with each carrier's return policy.
+If you're taking a bit of a risk with this, familiarize yourself with each carrier's return policy as well.

 Do you need hotspot data?

-Most smartphones are capable of sharing their mobile data connections as a Wi-Fi hotspot.
-This feature is great for getting other devices like a tablet or Chromebook online.
+Nearly all smartphones are capable of sharing their mobile data connection as a Wi-Fi hotspot.
+This feature is great for getting other devices like a tablet or a Chromebook online.
 Hotspots can work in one of two ways, with the first sharing your standard mobile data with other devices.
 This is nice because you don't have to worry about managing a second data pool, but it will eat into the data you need for phone usage.
 This is common on the cheapest data plans such as Mint Mobile's 5GB, 10GB, or 15GB plans.

 The second way is with dedicated hotspot data.
-Most unlimited plans use this approach with unlimited data on your phone, and a smaller amount for devices connected through the hotspot.
-Verizon, for example, includes 60GB of high-speed hotspot data with its Unlimited Ultimate plan.
-Some carriers offer unlimited hotspot data with speed caps.
-Visible, for instance, offers unlimited hotspot data though at a maximum speed of 10Mbps.
+Most of the unlimited plans utilize this approach with unlimited data on your phone, and a smaller amount for devices that are connected through the hotspot.
+Verizon, for example, offers 200GB of high-speed hotspot data with its Unlimited Ultimate plan.
+Some carriers offer unlimited hotspot data with speed restrictions.
+Visible, for instance, offers unlimited hotspot data at a maximum speed of 10Mbps on its middle-level plan.

 Do you need international features?